Gray code: Cycling through states with minimal effort

-If a system has to cycle through all possible combinations of on-off states of some set of controls, and the changes of the controls require non-trivial expense (e.g. time, wear, human work), a Gray code minimizes the number of setting changes to just one change for each combination of states.
+If a system has to cycle sequentially through all possible combinations of on-off states of some set of controls, and the changes of the controls require non-trivial expense (e.g. time, wear, human work), a Gray code minimizes the number of setting changes to just one change for each combination of states.
 An example would be testing a piping system for all combinations of settings of its manually operated valves.

 A balanced Gray code can be constructed, that flips every bit equally often.
 Since bit-flips are evenly distributed, this is optimal in the following way: balanced Gray codes minimize the maximal count of bit-flips for each digit.

 Gray code counters and arithmetic

 George R. Stibitz utilized a reflected binary code in a binary pulse counting device in 1941 already.

 A typical use of Gray code counters is building a FIFO (first-in, first-out) data buffer that has read and write ports that exist in different clock domains.
 The input and output counters inside such a dual-port FIFO are often stored using Gray code to prevent invalid transient states from being captured when the count crosses clock domains.
 The updated read and write pointers need to be passed between clock domains when they change, to be able to track FIFO empty and full status in each domain.
 Each bit of the pointers is sampled non-deterministically for this clock domain transfer.
 So for each bit, either the old value or the new value is propagated.
 Therefore, if more than one bit in the multi-bit pointer is changing at the sampling point, a "wrong" binary value (neither new nor old) can be propagated.
 By guaranteeing only one bit can be changing, Gray codes guarantee that the only possible sampled values are the new or old multi-bit value.
 Typically Gray codes of power-of-two length are used.